htran010589/nonmonotonic-rule-mining/README.txt

 Step 4: ./run-experiment.sh [path to working folder] [ranking option]

 Note that ideal and training knowledge graph file are in format 2 while pattern file is in format 1.
 You can download dlv.bin file from http://www.dlvsystem.com/, make sure to rename the binary file to dlv.bin in the working folder.

+As regards the ranking option, it can be 0, 1, 2 which stand for naive, pm and opm ranking, resp.